adamlazz/rsink/README.md

 ## Configuration

-The `config` file provides instructions for `rsync` on the sources and destinations of your backups.
+The `config` file provides instructions for `rsync` on the sources and destinations for your backups.
 Each entry of the file is formatted like so:

 ```
 profile name (required)
 source path (required)
 destination path (required)
-destination folder (required & must exist)
+destination folder (required and must exist)
 exclude
 ...
 <empty line>
 ```

-* An empty line or EOF indicates the end of a backup configuration.
+* A `#` at the beginning of a line indicates a comment.
 * There should not be a `/` character at the end of the destination volume or at the beginning of the destination folder.
+* Destinations that are not mounted will be skipped.
 * Destination folders can be `.` for root of drive.
 Otherwise, the folders must exist.
 * There can be 0 or more excludes.
-* Destinations that aren't mounted will be skipped.
+* An new line character `\n` indicates the end of a backup configuration.

 ## Profiles